 Where sleep pattern milestones are concerned, here’s what you need to know-

 - Established Sleep Routine – Your baby’s internal clock will have kickstarted by now, and you will notice him going to bed on time every day.
-Your baby will be sleeping 14 hours every day on average.
+Your baby will be sleeping 12 to 14 hours every day on average, with 2-3 naps a day.

-- Reduced Feeding Time– Your little one will be able to go eight hours every night without being fed.
+- Reduced Feeding Time– Your little one may be able to go eight hours every night without being fed.
+However its fairly common for them to demand feed even in sleep, with average wake ups of one to three times a night.

 - Witch Hours – Your baby may get fussy during the evenings (or at 5:30 pm) so make sure you tuck him to bed before the clock strikes the dreaded moment.

-- Long Naps – Ideally, babies at the age of four months should nap for 90 minutes or longer.
+- Long Naps – Ideally, babies at the age of four months should nap for one to two hours.
 Make sure your baby naps in the crib for some quality ZZZs.

 Social and Emotional